You might think Licorice, isn’t that a candy?

 Licorice is also used for osteoarthritis, systemic lupus erythematosus (SLE), liver disorders, malaria, tuberculosis, food poisoning, and chronic fatigue syndrome (CFS).
 (9)

 Licorice contains more than 20 triterpenoids and nearly 300 flavonoids.
-Among them, glycyrrhizin (GL), 18β-glycyrrhetinic acid (GA), liquiritigenin (LTG), licochalcone A (LCA), licochalcone E (LCE) and glabridin (GLD) are the main active components which possess antiviral and antimicrobial activities.
+Among them, glycyrrhizin (GL), 18β-glycyrrhetinic acid (GA), liquiritigenin (LTG), licochalcone A (LCA), licochalcone E (LCE), and glabridin (GLD) are the main active components that possess antiviral and antimicrobial activities.

-Immunomodulating effects of GL, GA, and DG derivatives, which induce interferon-gamma and some other cytokines, have been demonstrated in relation with their antiviral activities.
-Antiinflammatory, antitumorigenic, and antimalarial effects of licorice flavonoids have also been investigated.
+Immunomodulating effects of GL, GA, and DG derivatives, which induce interferon-gamma and some other cytokines, have been demonstrated in relation to their antiviral activities.
+Anti-inflammatory, antitumorigenic, and antimalarial effects of licorice flavonoids have also been investigated.
 (1)

 Many studies found that several components were responsible for the antiviral and antimicrobial activities through different mechanisms.
-The development of effective and affordable licorice-related medicines could introduce dramatic improvements in treating the many prevalent diseases of third world populations.
-It is hoped that present work will facilitate the development of improved licorice preparations with antiviral and antimicrobial activities.
+The development of effective and affordable licorice-related medicines could introduce dramatic improvements in treating the many prevalent diseases of third-world populations.
+It is hoped that the present work will facilitate the development of improved licorice preparations with antiviral and antimicrobial activities.
 (5)

 Detailed virus uptake analyses demonstrated reduced virus uptake in various glycyrrhizin (GL) treated cells.
 These observations lead to the conclusion, that the antiviral activity of GL is mediated by an interaction with the cell membrane which most likely results in reduced endocytotic activity and hence reduced virus uptake.
 (10)

-In the last decades plant substances have become a leading form of treatment of many respiratory symptoms, including cough.
-It has been shown that compounds purified form polysaccharides from Adhatoda vasica, Withania somnifera, and Glycyrrhiza glabra (Licorice) have various biological activities, such as antioxidant, anti-inflammatory, immunomodulating, antispasmodic action, or antiallergic properties, and they often act as cough suppressants.
-The strongest cough suppressing effect (81%) was found after application of the extract from Licorice.
+In the last decades, plant substances have become a leading form of treatment for many respiratory symptoms, including a cough.
+It has been shown that compounds purified from polysaccharides from Adhatoda vasica, Withania somnifera, and Glycyrrhiza glabra (Licorice) have various biological activities, such as antioxidant, anti-inflammatory, immunomodulating, antispasmodic action, or antiallergic properties, and they often act as cough suppressants.
+The strongest cough suppressing effect (81%) was found after the application of the extract from Licorice.
 (18)

 Helicobacter and Peptic Ulcer

-Addition of licorice to an antibiotic regimen increases H. pylori eradication, especially in the presence of peptic ulcer disease.
-(12) For example one study showed that licorice is as effective as bismuth in H. pylori eradication; therefore, in patients whom bismuth is contraindicated, licorice can be used safely instead.
+The addition of licorice to an antibiotic regimen increases H. pylori eradication, especially in the presence of peptic ulcer disease.
+(12) For example, one study showed that licorice is as effective as bismuth in H. pylori eradication; therefore, in patients whose bismuth is contraindicated, licorice can be used safely instead.
 (13)